Banner

 High editorial standards in investigative reporting |

-Tip: Consider adding peer-reviewed outputs beyond articles to your CV or narrative CV—these demonstrate impact and rigor.
+Tip: Consider adding peer-reviewed outputs beyond articles to your CV or narrative CV, these demonstrate impact and rigor.

-Quantitative Metrics
+Quantitative assessment

-Why it Matters: The Role of Citation-Based Measures
+Why it matters: The role of citation-based measures

 Citation counts and journal metrics have traditionally been the primary tools for assessing research impact.
 While useful for tracking influence, these measures often exclude other valuable contributions to research and society.